forax/loom-fiber/README.md

 A Fiber is a continuation that runs on a thread pool (java.util.concurrent.Executor) so unlike a continuation, a fiber doesn't run on the same thread as the code that execute it.
 Unlike an usual executor, when a fiber do a blocking call (on IO, lock, condition, sleep, etc) it doesn't block the underlying thread, the fiber is stopped and another one can be scheduled on the same thread.
-When the result of the blocking call arrived, the fiber is restarted once the same thread that starts the fiber is free to be used.
+When the result of the blocking call arrived, the fiber is restarted on an available thread of the thread pool (not necessary the one that as run the fiber previously).

 The go-routine of golang are fibers.